madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/set-default-proof-roles.md

 ---
-title: How to Set Default Proof Roles for Proofing
+title: Set Default Proof Roles
 description: Learn how to set the default proof role that's assigned when new users are created or people open a proof in [!DNL Adobe Workfront].
 ---
 # Set default proof roles